sharanyaa23/hacking-tutorial/ethical-hacking/lesson-02.md

 ## Packet Sniffing Basics

 - Packet sniffing is the process of capturing and analyzing network packets to gather information about the network traffic.
-- This is used to analyze and view detailed info about netwrok around us.
+- This is used to analyze and view detailed information about the network around us.
-- Now, that we have monitor mode enabled on our wireless interface, we are able to capture all the wifi packets sent within our range, even if the packet is not directed to our device, even if we are not connected to the target network or even without knowing the key/password of the target network.
+- Now that we have monitor mode enabled on our wireless interface, we are able to capture all the wifi packets sent within our range.
+- We can capture them even if the packet is not directed to our device, if we are not connected to the target network, or without knowing the key/password of the target network.
-- So, right now all we need is a program that can capture and analyze these packets.
+- Now all we need is a program that can capture and analyze these packets.

 >[!IMPORTANT]
->The one we are using is `airodump-ng`, which is a part of the Aircrack-ng suite.
-It is a packet snifffer, a program designed to capture packets hwile in monitor mode.
-So, it allows us to see all the wireless netowkrs around us, and show us detailed information about it's MAC Address, it's channel, it's encryption, the clients connected to the network, and more.
+>The program we are using is `airodump-ng`, which is a part of the Aircrack-ng suite.
+It is a packet sniffer; a program designed to capture packets while in monitor mode.
+Iit allows us to see all the wireless networks around us, and show us detailed information about its MAC Address, its channel, its encryption, the clients connected to the network, and more.

 - To run the program use the command: